Cardiopulmonary resuscitation (CPR)

 About cardiac arrest

 Cardiac arrest occurs when the heart stops beating.
 Without a heartbeat, there is no blood pressure in the circulation and so no blood is getting to the brain and other vital organs.
-Unless the circulation is supported using basic life support (BLS) and cardiopulmonary resuscitation (CPR or “cardiac massage”) with attempts to restart the heart (with a defibrillator), the brain will die or become severely damaged within 5-10 minutes.
+It is essential the circulation is supported using basic life support (BLS) and cardiopulmonary resuscitation (CPR or “cardiac massage”) between attempts to restart the heart (with a defibrillator), without effective CPR the brain will die or become severely damaged within 5-10 minutes.

 BLS is the process of supporting the airway and assisting breathing and circulation without the use of equipment other than a protective face shield.
 Automated external defibrillators are now widely available in public places and are simple to use devices designed for people with no prior experience to deliver an electric shock to the heart in an attempt to restart it.